Business start-ups in Nigeria on 3-year downward trend — Report

 By Yinka Kolawole

-Creation of new businesses in Nigeria has been on a downward trend over the past three years, a new report has revealed.
+Creation of new businesses in Nigeria have been on a downward trend over the past three years, a new report has revealed.

 According to the report, the desire for entrepreneurs to start new businesses in Nigeria is largely driven by economic necessity.